imEvgeha/portal/README.md

 # Portal
-Nexus Portal project is a Vubiquity (an Amdocs company) front end project
+Nexus Portal is a new project that will be build inside Amdocs and will replace the systems that already being used in Vubiquity.

 ## Environment requirements
 - install node